Project Overview

 From Idea to Reality

 For a time there was little room for new features in the roadmap due to a complete website replatform and company acquisition.
-I used some of that time to user test and iterate any future projects – including the swatch store quiz.
+I used some of that time to user test and iterate on any future projects – including the swatch store quiz.

 Once the dust settled, it was clear that the goals post-acquisition were generating more sales leads and increasing user trust.
 I knew the developer lift for the swatch quiz was quite low, plus it had been user tested and generally approved by stakeholders.